lightly-ai/lightly/docs/source/docker/advanced/datasource_predictions.rst

 For creating the predictions folder, we recommend writing a script that takes your predictions and saves them in the format just outlined.
-You can either save the predictions first on your local machine and then upload them for your datasource or upload them directly to your datasource.
+You can either save the predictions first on your local machine and then upload them to your datasource or save them directly to your datasource.

-As an example, the following script takes an object detection annotations file in the coco format.
+As an example, the following script takes an object detection `COCO predictions file <https://cocodataset.org/#format-results>`_.
-It needs the path to the annotations file and the output directory where the .lightly folder should be created as input.
+It needs the path to the predictions file and the output directory where the `.lightly` folder should be created as input.
 Don't forget to change these 2 parameters at the top of the script.

 .. code-block:: python